ShivamUbale/ShivamUbale/README.md

 ## Fun Facts
 - **Anime Enthusiast:** I absolutely love anime!
-Some of my favorites include DBS, One Piece, and Jujutsu Kaisen.
+Some of my favorites include DBS, One Piece, and JJK.
 If you have any anime recommendations, feel free to share!